Introduction to Short Courses Summer 2019

 Sarah leads Art & Anatomy, an immersive course dedicated to understanding, appreciating and making art from human anatomy.

-The Archaeology of the Self explores representations of the human psyche, using collected and found objects to create a personal work of self-representation.
+Eleanor also re-introduces her popular course The Archaeology of the Self, which explores representations of the human psyche, using collected and found objects to create a personal work of self-representation.

 Schedule and Fees of Courses